ActiveLook/ios-sdk/README.md

 ## Scanning

-To scan for available ActiveLook glasses, simply use the `startScanning(onGlassesDiscovered:onScanError:)` and `stopScanning()` methods.
+To scan for available ActiveLook glasses, simply use `startScanning( onGlassesDiscovered: onScanError: )`.

 When a device is discovered, the `onGlassesDiscovered` callback will be called.
 Upon failure, the `onScanError` callback will be called instead.

 You can handle these cases by providing closures as parameters:

 ```swift
 activeLook.startScanning(